AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/low-level-settings.md

 #### Recovery delay for revoked VPN

-Here you can set the time of a delay in milliseconds before AdGuard will try to restore VPN protection after it has been revoked by a third-party VPN app or by deleting the VPN profile.
+Here you can set the time of a delay in milliseconds before AdGuard tries to restore VPN protection after it has been revoked by a third-party VPN app or by deleting the VPN profile.
 The default value is 5000 ms.

 #### Reschedule delay for revoked VPN recovery